borgestrand/sdr-widget/AW_readme.txt

 5 -  In the Device Manager Console, from the View menu, select Show Hidden
      Devices.

-6 -  Search under tabs for "libusbK devices" and "Sound, video..."
+6 -  Search under tabs for
+     "libusbK devices"
+	 "Sound, video..."
+	 "Audio-Widget Devices"
-     Delete and uninstall anything which rings of:
+     There, delete and uninstall anything which rings of:
      Audio-Widget
 	 SDR-Widget
 	 DG8SAQ

 Windows is also notorious for trying to "help" you locate the driver it believes you need.
 Here is a link to a text on modifying this "help":